The Devon Bat Survey 2024

 1. The detectors are static and once set-up, are left in place for 3 nights.
 You must only place them in a secure, private location, with the permission of the landowner.

-2. You must be able to collect and return your detector from the nearest host centre during their stated opening hours on the dates you book (see map for host centre locations and check opening hours here).
+2. You must be able to collect and return your detector from the nearest host centre during their stated opening hours on the dates you book (see map for host centre locations).

 3. Access to a computer running Windows or Apple operating systems and some confidence with technology is required to set up the detector and upload the recordings (please see the instruction manual, quick start guide and/or set-up video to see what is involved).